 Thanfully, there are some non-profits who are stepping up to address this issue.
 Some organizations offer gluten free food assistance only locally.
 Others ship food boxes across the United States.
 Please use these resources if you are in need of help.
 Conversely, if you are able to help, these non-profits would welcome your donations to further their cause.

 Feeding Gluten Free

 The National Celiac Association spearheads the Feeding Gluten Free initiative.
 They partner with large gluten free manufacturers to stock food pantries across the United States.
 Click here to donate to their cause.

 The Gluten Intolerance Group started their gluten free food assistance outreach, GIG Cares, in 2019.
 This initiaive will “provide monthly boxes of food to those in need.”
 Boxes include products that are certified thru their GFCO certification program.
 Use their PDF form to apply for a box.
 Support their work with a tax deductible donation.

 Food Equality Initiative, based in Kansas City, started as a food bank for those with Celiac Disease and food allergies.
 For those in the Kansas City area looking for gluten free food assitance from FEI, a referral from a doctor is needed.
 Please consider a donation to support their efforts.
 You can also shop their online store for food allergy and Celiac Disease related apparel and accessories.
 Enjoy their Free From Magazine.

 Securing Safe Food

-Founded in March 2020, Securing Safe Food (SSF) is a registered nonprofit working to fight food insecurity among food-allergic individuals.
+Founded in March 2020, Securing Safe Food (SSF) in Connecticut is a registered nonprofit working to fight food insecurity among food-allergic individuals.
 They locate nutritional assistance programs in need of allergen-free stock, and supply their partner food pantries with consistent, allergen-free options.
 In addition, they educate food manufacturers, medical practices, and the general public on the topic of food allergies and food insecurity.